abe-frickelbude/arch-linux-install-guide/customizing-default-install.md

 ```
 The basic purpose of this guide is to generally describe the pitfalls produced by the current Manjaro installer,
-how to fix/improve them, and how to customize the install using "systemd-boot" and some modern boot loader features,
+how to fix/improve them, and how to customize the install using "systemd-boot" and some modern boot loader features
-as well as establish an alternative desktop environment using Cinnamon
 ```

 ## Default installation pitfalls / drawbacks